 There are plenty of superb places to indulge in a cold craft beer around the city, and heading to one of those places is one of the best things to do in Saginaw.
 Oracle Brewing Company is located in the heart of Old City and has a plethora of tasty taps to try.

-The building was constructed in 1905, and today is a restored laidback space to enjoy some creative draft concoctions.
-There’s a brew for every palette here, from the C-beans Chocolate Coffee Stout to the Salina Gose Sour brewed with sea salt and coriander.
+The building was constructed in 1905, and today, it is a restored laidback space to enjoy some creative draft concoctions.
+Every palette has a brew here, from the C-beans Chocolate Coffee Stout to the Salina Gose Sour brewed with sea salt and coriander.

 Loggers Brewing Company, named after the city’s rich history in the field, was the pioneer of breweries in the area.
 The indoor taproom has a cozy cabin feel, and the outdoor patio sometimes hosts live music.